Use of Generative AI in PGR assessments

 Proper attribution

 As a postgraduate researcher, you should always make sure that the Research integrity and Academic integrity principles are followed in any work that you do.
-You must declare your use of any Gen AI tool in the work you submit throughout your research degree studies for assessment.
+You must declare your use of any Gen AI tool whenever you submit work for assessment throughout your research degree studies.

 External accreditation